This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 When is the best time to take a leaf cutting?

 When selecting the perfect leaf, the time of day can also be considered for taking cuttings.
-It’s been found that early morning is best as plants are fully turgid at this time.
+It’s been found that early morning is best as plants are fully turgid.
 To give the cuttings their best chance, keep them cool and moist until they are potted.

 Conclusion on what plants can you grow from leaves